antlr-ng/antlr-ng/src/default-target-generators/README.md

-# ANTLR-ng Default Target Generators
+# antlr-ng Default Target Generators

-This directory contains the default target generators for ANTLR-ng.
-These generators are responsible for generating code in various programming languages from ANTLR grammar files.
+This directory contains the default target generators for antlr-ng.
+These generators were created from the old string template scripts in ANTLR4 and are made to reproducde exactly the same output like the old ST4 based generation.
+They are here in this repo only for a short period of time and will be published as own NPM package later.

 ## Overview